-The Northeast Illinois Invasive Plant Partnership (NIIPP) is a cooperative weed management area (CWMA), a regional organization that brings together all interested landowners, land managers (private, city, county, state, and federal), non-profits, private entities, industry, special districts, and the public in the defined geographic boundaries of the Chicago Wilderness region for the purpose of coordinating and combining their resources, expertise, and activities for more efficient and effective management of invasive plant species across jurisdictional boundaries.
+The Northeast Illinois Invasive Plant Partnership (NIIPP) is a cooperative weed management area (CWMA), a regional organization that brings together all interested landowners, land managers (private, city, county, state, and federal), non-profits, private entities, industry, special districts, and the public in the northeastern Illinois region for the purpose of coordinating and combining their resources, expertise, and activities for more efficient and effective management of invasive plant species across jurisdictional boundaries.

 Our mission is to prevent and control new plant invasions, control and manage current invasions, support informed management decisions, and raise public awareness concerning the threat posed by invasive plants.
 Our goal is to minimize the adverse impacts invasive plants have on our open lands and waters in northeast Illinois, especially on native habitats and their native plants and wildlife.

 Our geographic range covers 18 counties in northeastern Illinois.
-If your organization or agency is located within the Chicago Wilderness region (map link here) and you are interested in learning more about NIIPP, please take a moment to explore our website.
+If your organization or agency is located within this region (map link here) and you are interested in learning more about NIIPP, please take a moment to explore our website.

 Our partners are currently working with multiple transportation agencies to coordinate control of invasive plants along rights of way.
 To file a report of an infestation please head to our Coordinate Control Efforts with Transportation webpage.
 In addition we are gearing up for a fall meeting focusing on invasive ornamental plants.
 Stay tuned for updates on this project!